atticus-lv/RenderNode/docs/Example1.md

 2. add 3 task nodes and 3 camera nodes ,connect them respectively,
 3. select the task node and press V to preview the camera view of the selected task

+> [!TIP]
+> so the output image will be placed in the folder where the scene file is located<br>with the version property as the sub folder and the camera name as the image name<br>This makes it easy to change multiple versions.

 <!-- panels:end -->